 - 60. The total development contribution payable is calculated by adding the contributions payable for each activity determined in steps 1 to 3. - 61.
-Development contribution assessments are calculated exclusive of GST and do not constitute an invoice or an obligation to pay for the purposes of the Goods and Services Tax Act 1985.
+Development contribution assessments are quoted exclusive of GST and do not constitute an invoice or an obligation to pay for the purposes of the Goods and Services Tax Act 1985.
 A tax invoice will be issued at the time of supply in accordance with this policy. - 62.
-The time of supply shall be the earlier of: - a.
-The council issuing an invoice to the applicant; or - b.
-The payment of the development contribution in accordance with this policy.
+The time of supply shall be the earlier of: - a) The council issuing an invoice to the applicant; or - b) The payment of the development contribution in accordance with this policy.

-Adjustment of contributions for reserve acquisition and reserve development
+Adjustments for reserve acquisition and reserve development

-- 63. Section 203(1) of the LGA 2002 requires that a development contribution for reserves calculated under this policy must not exceed the greater of: - a.
-7.5 per cent of the value of the additional allotments created by a subdivision; and - b. the value equivalent of 20 square metres of land for each additional household unit or accommodation unit created by the development. - 64.
-Contribution charges for reserves set out in Schedule 3 will be reduced where they exceed the maximum reserve contribution allowed under section 203(1) of the LGA, to the level of the statutory maximum. - 65.
-Both the reserve acquisition and reserve development contributions are combined to create the contribution for reserves that is subject to the statutory maximum in section 203(1).

-- 66. For purposes of section 201(1)(d) of the LGA 2002, the council will determine the value of additional allotments and land on the following basis: - a. for compliance with 63a) using the most recent rateable land valuation for similar allotments in the vicinity of the development, those similar lots being identified at the discretion of the council.
-Where the contribution calculated exceeds the value calculated using the rateable value, the applicant will be required to obtain a market valuation; and - b. for compliance with 63b), the council will use the average value equivalent of 20 square metres of land in the vicinity of the development.
+- 63. Contribution charges for reserves set out in Schedule 3 will be reduced where they exceed the maximum reserve contribution allowed under section 203(1) of the LGA, to the level of the statutory maximum. - 64.
+Both the reserve acquisition and reserve development contributions are combined to create the contribution for reserves that is subject to the statutory maximum in section 203(1). - 65.
+Section 203(1) of the LGA 2002 requires that a development contribution for reserves calculated under this policy must not exceed the greater of: - a) 7.5 per cent of the value of the additional allotments created by a subdivision - b) the value equivalent of 20 square metres of land for each additional household unit created by a development. - 66.
+For purposes of section 201(1)(d) of the LGA 2002, the council will determine the value of additional allotments and land on the following basis: - a) for compliance with 65a) using the most recent rateable land valuation for similar allotments in the vicinity of the development, those similar lots being identified at the discretion of the council.
+Where the contribution calculated exceeds the value calculated using the rateable value, the applicant will be required to obtain a market valuation; and - b) for compliance with 65b), the council will use the average value equivalent of 20 square metres of land in the vicinity of the development.
 Where the contribution calculated exceeds the average rateable value of land within the vicinity of the development, council will undertake a valuation of a range of land in the vicinity.